-This third cup now speaks of the ultimate sacrifice of God's Son, that Passover had always foreshadowed.
+This cup now spoke of the ultimate sacrifice, which Passover foreshadowed, the blood of God's only Son.

 Recall on the last night in Egypt the salvation of the Hebrews had nothing to do with the conduct, or behavior, or virtue of the persons living in the house.